dj-wasabi/consul/README.md

 You can use the following environment variables for configuring Consul:

-* `CONSUL_INTERFACE_ADVERTISE`: When a network interface is configured, it will use the ip of the interface as advertise address.
+* `CONSUL_INTERFACE_ADVERTISE`: When a network interface is configured, it will use that ip of the interface as advertise address.
-* `CONSUL_INTERFACE_BIND`: When a network interface is configured, it will use the ip of the interface as bind address.
+* `CONSUL_INTERFACE_BIND`: When a network interface is configured, it will use that ip of the interface as bind address.
-* `CONSUL_INTERFACE_CLIENT`: When a network interface is configured, it will use the ip of the interface as client address.
+* `CONSUL_INTERFACE_CLIENT`: When a network interface is configured, it will use that ip of the interface as client address.

 Example: